dansmyers/Example-AI-Assignment/README.md

 - *[Bullet point summary of key points from Source 1]*
 - *[Bullet point summary of key points from Source 2]*
-- *[Bullet point summary of key points from Sources 3-5]*
+- *[Bullet point summary of key points from Sources 3]*
+- *Continued summaries of other sources*

-*Please synthesize these main points from my source summaries into a coherent 1-2 paragraph overview.
+*Please synthesize these main points from my source summaries into a coherent 2-3 paragraph overview.
 Identify common themes and relationships between the sources.
 What collective conclusions can be drawn about my research topic from these sources?*

 Again, put the results in your logbook and write a response.
 What does this synthesis suggest about the direction of your paper?
 What ideas about your topic seem more relevant and interesting?